TichkovAydar/ROS_HW2/README.md

 Gazebo Report

-In my case Gazebo refuze to start even with empty world.
-But you may try to start it

-  $ roslaunch gazebo_ros empty_world.launch
+  $ roslaunch irf main.launch

-  $ rosrun gazebo_ros spawn_model -urdf -file `rospack find irf`/urdf/IRB14000.urdf -model irf

-If you succesed please wrote it to me in Telegram @AydarNazarov
+If you have a problem please wrote it to me in Telegram @AydarNazarov